Everybody has mental health and wellbeing, just like we have physical health and wellbeing. The two can and do affect each other.

 If you're having thoughts of suicide or are feeling overwhelmed by harmful thoughts and feelings, it is important you speak to someone as soon as possible.

-There is help available to you.
+There is help available.

 Telling someone can make you feel more supported and less alone.